AparnaPophale/Python/README.md

-### License
+### MIT License
-© 2025-2026 APARNA S POPHALE.
-All rights reserved.
+Copyright (c) 2026 Aparna S Pophale

+**Ethical Use Notice:**
-This repository is public for viewing and educational purposes only.
+This project is intended for educational, research, and professional learning purposes.
-Unauthorized reuse, modification, or redistribution of any part of this project requires explicit written permission from the author.
+Any use that misrepresents authorship or is intended to deceive others is unethical.
+Attribution to the original author is required under the MIT License.